graphistry/opencl-test/README.md

 ## Documentation

-* [Nvidia-Docker-Host](https://github.com/graphistry/infrastructure/tree/master/nvidia-docker-host): How to initialize a box to hold containers that run GPU code.
+* [Nvidia-Docker-Host](https://github.com/graphistry/infrastructure/tree/master/nvidia-docker-host): How to initialize a box to hold containers that run OpenCL code.